JosephiusX/Node-course/README.md

             2. Include their name in the email and ask why they canceled
             3. Call it just after the account is removed
             4. Run the request and check your inbox!

+133. Environment Variables

+            install env extension:
+                "env-cmd": "^8.0.2"

+            place privat keys in and link to them with process.env

+            update scripts in pacage.json:
+                    "dev": "env-cmd ./config/dev.env nodemon src/index.js"

+134. Creating a production MongoDB Database.

+             im working on a mongodb atlas cluster thats already been created

+            **** i may need to whitelist the ip address by setting it to:
+                0.0.0.0/0